pocomane/brewed-in-the-apocalypse/bita.md

 scenarist should leave to em the opportunity to rollback and to said something else.

+TODO : change to: the responsibility of check the triggering of a move is of everyone; anyone can say "You triggered that move"; naturally every player will look more to eir move, and the scenarist to eir one; however, if the player did not know the game very well, we suggest to the scenarist to pay attention to other moves to (the scenarist MUST know the game very well in any case).

-Until now we saw move with trigger in the real world, but it is very common, particulary for player moves, to have a move triggered when something happened in the fiction.
+Until now we saw move with trigger in the real world, but it is very common, particularly for player moves, to have a move triggered when something happened in the fiction.

 As you will see the characters may ending having different special moves other